jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Incubus.md

 RacialMods: +8 Intimidate, +8 Perception
 Languages: Abyssal, Celestial, Common; telepathy 100 ft., tongues
 SQ: change shape (Small or Medium humanoid; alter self )
+SpecialAbilities:
+  Pain Redoubled (Su): >
-SpecialAbilities: Pain Redoubled (Su) When an incubus confirms a critical hit with a melee weapon or a natural weapon, that attack deals an additional 2d6 points of nonlethal damage and the target must succeed at a DC 19 Fortitude save or be wracked by pain, becoming sickened for 1d6 rounds.
+    When an incubus confirms a critical hit with a melee weapon or a natural weapon, that attack deals an additional 2d6 points of nonlethal damage and the target must succeed at a DC 19 Fortitude save or be wracked by pain, becoming sickened for 1d6 rounds.
 Multiple uses of this ability extend the duration.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: